AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 # What this project does
-This App attempt to provide a solution to an issue that many computer science enthuses and, more in general, people working on spending leisure time on PC are facing off nowadays, which is **addiction/anxiety**.
+This App attempts to provide a solution to an issue that many computer science enthusiastic students and, more in general, people working or spending leisure time on PC are facing off nowadays, which is **addiction/anxiety**.

-In a nutshell, to have the Raspberry Pi keep track of the time a user spends on their PC by detecting their PC IP address and triggering a countdown (1 or 2 hours).
-The Sense Hat will kick off the countdown by showing colored  at some point, which will in turn change to a different color as seconds pass by.
+In a nutshell, we are having the Raspberry Pi keep track of the time a user spends on their PC by detecting their PC IP address and triggering a countdown (1 or 2 hours).
+The Sense Hat will kick off the countdown by showing a clock at first, and colored LEDs at some point, which will, in turn, change to a different color as seconds pass by.
 At the very last 9 seconds of the 1 or 2 hours countdown above-mentioned, the raspberry pi LEDs will show the countdown in numbers.

 When the countdown is at zero, a warning message will display on the Sense Hat LEDs as well as an audio message will be triggered demanding that the user step away from the desk.
-After a few seconds a Pat Metheny Group mp3 song will start playing in the background, which, basically, give another 5/6 minutes of _grace period_ to the user (sort of 'sweet final warning').
+After a few seconds a Pat Metheny Group mp3 song will start playing in the background, which, basically, gives another 5/6 minutes of _grace period_ to the user (sort of 'sweet final warning').

-Once the song is over, the camera will take a photo of the user on the desk, and a notification will be sent to the user's phone as well as an email informing about the event (picture taken) with a link of the Glitch landing page, which will show a sort of picture feeds of the user itself.
-The goal would be to send off a notification and email to a third party, who can, then, monitor the user's activity on the Glitch landing page, and verify whether the user is still on their desk working away or whether they have finally left, as expected.
+Once the song is over, the camera will take a photo of the user on the desk, and a notification will be sent to the user's phone as well as an email informing about the event (picture taken) with a link of the Glitch landing page, which will show a sort of photo feeds of the user itself.

+The goal would be to have the program send off a notification and email to a third party.
+This person, then, monitors the user's activity on the Glitch landing page, and verify whether the user is still on their desk working away or whether they have finally left the room, as expected.

 # Why the project is useful
-The project is useful for those users that struggle with anxiety and electronic deveices addiction, as it attempts to offer some sort of help, which will need, of course, the full support of a friend or family member who will take on the burden of checking the Glitch landing page upon receving a notification/email and , maybe, ring the user to check in on them.
+The project is useful for those users that struggle with anxiety and electronic devices addiction, as it attempts to offer some sort of help.
+For the project to work, the full support of a friend or family member is required who will take on the burden of checking the Glitch landing page upon receving a notification/email and , maybe, ring the user to check in on them.

 However, the main purpose of the project was for the writer to be exposed to the use of pyhton, Raspberry Pi, Sense Hat, pythonand Glitch, Bulma components, HTML, JavaScript, and node.js.